bevacqua/insane/readme.markdown

 - `tag` is the lowercase tag name of the element
 - `attrs` is an object containing _every_ attribute in the element, **including** those that may not be in the whitelist

 If you return a falsy value the element and all of its descendants will not be included in the output.
+Note that you are allowed to change the `attrs`, and even add new ones, transforming the output.

 ###### Example